augusto-herrmann/augusto-herrmann.github.io/_posts/2020-08-30-cadence-and-aesthetics-weird-things-that-shape-articles-in-unexpected-ways-in-romance-languages.md

 desc: >-
   In romance languages the way words sound can change articles in surprising ways.
 Let's take a look at some of those.
-image-credits: “Daniel Cañibaoo / Unsplash"
+image-credits: "Daniel Cañibano / Unsplash"
 ---

 As a aspiring polyglot and amateur linguist, sometimes I find curious